E-Commerce “Compare” tools allow users to select products and view side-by-side sheets of their specifications.

-3) Provide easy and prominent access to the comparison interface.
-Finally, it should be easy for the user to go from selecting products to compare in the product list to actually comparing them on the “Comparison Page”.
+Finally, it should be easy for the user to go from selecting products to compare in the product list to actually comparing them on the “Comparison Table”.

 Implementing these three details will lower the risk of “Compare” tools being misunderstood by users, while still keeping the tool visible and accessible from each list item (when they are hovered).